 Initial Purchase Cost

-These large pools can cost many thousands of dollars and need large enclosures for use.
+These large pools can cost many thousands of dollars and require large enclosures.

 Swim spas are a much more affordable option to get the full swim experience you want – including unique fitness workouts and hydrotherapy massage.
 As a rough ballpark, you can expect to spend anywhere from ~$17,000 – $52,800.
 Check out our swim spa pricing resource guide that covers categories and price points in much greater depth.